Skip to main content

 This chapter examines how microorganisms speed up redox reactions using enzymes.
 We will briefly consider factors that influence rates of enzymatic reactions and then examine a kinetic rate law for microbial reactions, which can quantify links between the kinetic impacts of substrate concentrations, enzyme properties, and reaction free energy yields.

-This page titled 9: Kinetic Controls is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9: Kinetic Controls is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?